 Paxton graduated with a BA in Cognitive Neuroscience from Dartmouth College, where he worked with Jeremy Manning, Michael Casey, and James Haxby.
 After graduating, he spent two years managing the Contextual Dynamics Lab before starting grad school, where he now works with both Jeremy Manning and Luke Chang.
 Paxton’s research uses language models to capture how our memories preserve, distort, and compress the content and temporal structure of the external world.
 He’s also passionate about STEM accessibility and open science, and hopes to apply his research to create tools to improve classroom learning for both students and teachers.
 Outside of the lab, Paxton enjoys teaching undergrads, writing & listening to music, and watching sunsets from his roof.

-Grace graduated from the University of Pittsburgh with a Bachelor of Philosophy in Psychology.
+Grace graduated from the University of Pittsburgh with a BA in Psychology.
 As an undergraduate, she worked with Professor Aidan Wright to complete her honors thesis on the assessment of affective variability in narcissistic grandiosity and vulnerability.
-At Dartmouth, she is interested in understanding how emotions can play a role in guiding the decisions that we make and how these specific emotional processes can be mapped onto the brain.
-Outside of the lab, Grace enjoys practicing her golf swing, running, and taking photos of her very cute dog.
+At Dartmouth, she is studying the behavioral and neural mechanisms of subjective emotional experiences using naturalistic stimuli and computational models.
+Outside of the lab, Grace enjoys running, going to the golf range, and listening to true crime podcasts.

 Ash is an undergraduate at Dartmouth College.
 They plan on majoring in neuroscience or psychology; their main academic interest is increasing the accessibility of therapeutic interventions.
 On campus, they lead Humans of Dartmouth and Multifaith Conversations.
 Their hobbies include writing, traditional dance, taking photos of everything (but especially ducks), and reading weird stories.